Geppetto (film): Plot

-Geppetto (Drew Carey) is a kind toymaker who desperately wishes to become a father.
-One night, after selling his new spring toys to the children of Villagio, his wish is granted by the Blue Fairy (Julia Louis-Dreyfus), who brings his wooden puppet, Pinocchio (Seth Adkins), to life with her magic saying that someday, if he proves himself brave, truthful and unselfish, he will become a real boy.
+Geppetto is a kind toymaker who desperately wishes to become a father.
+One night, after selling his new spring toys to the children of Villagio, his wish is granted by the Blue Fairy, who brings his wooden puppet, Pinocchio, to life with her magic saying that someday, if he proves himself brave, truthful and unselfish, he will become a real boy.

 At first, Geppetto is delighted to have his wish come true, but runs into a string of problems, such as Pinocchio asking unnecessary questions when trying to get to sleep, getting into mischief and wandering off when introducing him to the townspeople, and showing no interest in being a toymaker.
 The next day, Geppetto sends Pinocchio off to school, telling him to just act like all the other children and he will do fine.
 However, Pinocchio gets into a fight at school, in which he was imitating all the other children.
-A disappointed Geppetto takes him home where an unsuccessful puppeteer named Stromboli (Brent Spiner) becomes interested, thinking he would make him a fortune in his puppet shows.
-Still furious about Pinocchio's misbehavior, Geppetto tries to reason with the Blue Fairy, but she does not believe him.
+A disappointed Geppetto takes him home where an unsuccessful puppeteer named Stromboli becomes interested, thinking he would make him a fortune in his puppet shows.
+Still furious about Pinocchio's behavior, Geppetto tries to reason with the Blue Fairy, but she does not believe him.
 He returns home to apologize to Pinocchio, only to find out he ran away to live with Stromboli.
 Geppetto decides to say goodbye to Pinocchio by watching him perform in Stromboli's puppet show.